 Diet: Eating a healthy diet may benefit your beard growth by keeping your weight down and affecting your testosterone levels in that way, but there are also a number of vitamins, fats, and carbohydrates found in balanced diets that can be beneficial as well.
 These vitamins, which you can get either through diet or through supplementation, will be the focus of the rest of the article.

-Vitamins to Help Beard Growth
+Vitamins for Beard Growth

 Biotin, also known as vitamin B-7 and vitamin H, is a water-soluble vitamin that is part of the B-complex which includes thiamine (B-1), riboflavin (B-2), niacin (B-3), pantothenic acid (B-5), pyridoxine (B-6), folate (B-9), and cobalamin (B-12).
 The B vitamins are known for being essential to a number of the bodies functions, including cell health, growth of red blood cells, energy maintenance and production, eyesight, healthy brain function, and proper nerve function.
 While playing a roll in many of these functions (especially the conversion of nutrients into energy), the B-vitamin Biotin is best known for the role it plays in the health of your hair, skin, and nails, which is why it is often included as an essential component beauty formulas, like Tropical Oasis’ Premium Liquid Beauty Supplement.